 - “The Road to Learn React”, an open-source book by Robin Wieruch.
 Walks you through building an entire application, with each step building on the last.
 It also has a lot of good references to other resources, such as learning parts of ES6.

 - “Thinking in React” from the official documentation.
-This was a good way to start to understand the philosophy of React: including
+This was a good way to start to understand the philosophy of React: including the concepts of one-way data flow, and how to think about props vs. state.

 - “What Even Is A React (And So Can You!)”, a set of exercises by Tom Stuart.
 I’m a big fan of the koans style, and reimplementing parts of React and React DOM has been a useful exercise in understanding what happens behind the scenes.